September 18, 2022

 On the far end of town, the Camino began a steep ascent back into the hills again.
 That’s where I spotted the largest number of pilgrims I’d seen yet – perhaps 15 cyclists and walkers ahead of me.

-Most of these pilgrims were moving in duos and trios.
+Most of these pilgrims were traveling in pairs and small groups.
 And I wondered to myself whether they started in these groups, or whether they just naturally paired up with companions during the last 60 kilometers because those pilgrims spoke the same language as them.

 As a (mostly) solo hiker, I know how the solitude can wear on people.
 Walking with nothing but your own thoughts and observations day after day can be difficult in a modern world where we’re used to constant stimulation.

-Most of the pilgrims ahead of me are carrying real packs too (or full bike panniers) rather than the typical daypacks I’ve been seeing lately.
-As a result, their pace is slower and I end up passing them with relative ease on this ascent.
+Most of these new pilgrims ahead of me are carrying real packs too (or full bike panniers) rather than the typical daypacks I’ve been seeing lately.
+As a result, their pace was slower, and I ended up passing most of them with relative ease on the ascent.

-Then as the terrain leveled out a bit, I stumbled upon a group of at least 18-20 older folks resting in the shade of some large trees.
-All of them are wearing daypacks, and most have hiking poles.
+When the terrain leveled out a bit, I stumbled upon a group of 18 to 20 older folks resting in the shade of some large trees.
+All of them were wearing daypacks, and most had hiking poles.
 Are they pilgrims too?
-Or, perhaps on some sort of organized a walking tour?
+Or, perhaps on some organized a walking tour?
 Either way, I can see why all the lodging in Zumaia was completely booked last night.
 That’s a ton of people to descend on a small town at once.

-Of course, the collorary problem with this many people around is you can never find a good spot to stop and pee.
-There were relatively few trees or bushes to block me from the vast 360-degree views, and when I eventually did find somewhere discreet, it was either blocked off by a barbed wire fence or there were too many people around to be make use of it.
+Of course, the collateral problem with having so many people around is that you can never find a good spot to stop and use the restroom.
+There were relatively few trees or bushes to block me from the vast 360-degree views, and when I eventually did find somewhere discreet, it was either blocked off by a barbed wire fence or there were too many people around to make use of it.

 Nowhere (discreet) to pee

 A small food truck also sat up in the parking lots selling drinks and snacks.
-I passed on the food truck, having briefly stopped to purchase some fruit at a small grocery in Zumaia.
-But I did decided to sit and rest for a spell at a picnic table, taking in the sound of so many other languages – Spanish, Basque, French, German, Italian, and English (spoken in a variety of accents).
+I bypassed the food truck, having briefly stopped to purchase some fruit at a small grocery in Zumaia.
+But I did decide to sit and rest for a spell at a picnic table, taking in the sound of so many other languages – Spanish, Basque, French, German, Italian, and English (spoken in a variety of accents).

 Hanging out with my friends.
 They’re such jackasses!